 When does the 2018/19 sampling season start and finish?

-The last samples will be collected on Monday 4 March 2019, with results available Wednesday 6 March 2019.
+The last samples were collected on Monday 4 March 2019, with results available Wednesday 6 March 2019.

-Sites are monitored once a week from Monday 3 December 2018 to Monday 4 March 2019.
+Sites were monitored once a week from Monday 3 December 2018 to Monday 4 March 2019.

 Results are updated weekly during the sampling season on the Land, Air, Water Aotearoa (LAWA) website - Northland Region.
 A paper copy of the weekly results is also available on request from reception at the council's office on Water Street, Whangārei.